What Happened With the Log4j Library?

 Security teams all over the world are rushing to deal with the new critical zero-day vulnerability called Log4Shell.
 This vulnerability in Apache Log4j, a popular open-source Java logging library, has the potential to enable threat actors to compromise systems at scale.

-• The Log4Shell vulnerability is rather easy to exploit
+• The Log4Shell security vulnerability is rather easy to exploit

-• Threat actors are actively compromising systems as we speak
+• Threat actors are actively compromising vulnerable systems as we speak

-• There is a patch available and also a myriad of quick fixes and remediations
+• There is a security patch available and also a myriad of quick fixes and remediations

 • Organizations should identify assets that use the Log4j library and patch them immediately